shuyangsun/terraform-setup/README.md

-# Cloud Backup
+# Startup Cloud Infrastructure Bootstrap

-Infrastructure code to setup cloud storage for NAS backup.
+Set up the infrastructure to bootstrap the rest of the infrastructure for your exciting new startup.